20 Best Things to do in Karakol, Kyrgyzstan

 In theory you can book this every day, but they need a minimum number of people.
 As we were travelling off season we couldn’t book this yet, but its high on my Karakol bucketlist for next time.

-If you really want to delve into Karakol’s multicultural cuisine then you can join the Destination Karakol food tour.
+If you really want to delve into Karakol’s multicultural cuisine then you can join the Destination Karakol food tours.

 It’s a great way to start your adventures in Karakol, because they share with you where you can get the best Dungan, Tartar, Russian, Kyrgyz and even Uighur food.